 Ms. Hinojosa continues reporting today as a freelance journalist for the El Paso Herald-Post, El Paso Inc., and other publications.
 During her freelance career she has reported on presidential candidates Bernie Sanders and Jill Stein.
 In February 2016, Ms. Hinojosa reported on Pope Francis’ visit to Ciudad Juárez, Mexico, for the El Paso Herald-Post.
 Additional achievements include reporting for the Washington Post and the Wall Street Journal in 2017.

 Sylvia Ulloa, M.A. – Adjunct Instructor

 Sylvia Ulloa is a longtime journalist with 25 years of editing experience.
 She started her career as a copy editor at The Salinas Californian before moving to the copy and design desks at the San Jose Mercury News.
 She worked for several years at the El Paso Times and was managing editor of the Las Cruces Sun-News from 2013 to 2017.
 She is currently a multimedia journalist at the online news outlet New Mexico in Depth.
 She received a bachelor’s degree in journalism from San José State University, and a master’s degree in arts and culture writing from the Columbia University Graduate School of Journalism in New York City.

 Carol Gray – Administrative Assistant

-Carol is a New Mexico native.
+Carol Gray is a New Mexico native.
 She was born in Albuquerque, grew up at White Sands Missile Range, graduated from Mayfield High School, and is an alumna of New Mexico State University.
-Gray recently moved back to New Mexico after spending 17 years in central Texas where she worked her way up to Director of Business Services at Central Texas College.
-Carol has several years of management and administrative experience, and enjoys spending her time off with her children and two grandchildren.
+Ms. Gray recently moved back to New Mexico after spending 17 years in central Texas where she worked her way up to Director of Business Services at Central Texas College.
+She has several years of management and administrative experience, and enjoys spending her time off with her children and two grandchildren.